andrea-prearo/andrea-prearo.github.io/_posts/2023-12-11-Handling-UI-state-with-ad-hoc-observable.md

 The `validCredentials` finite state tells us whether the credentials entered by the user are valid, so we should convert it to a property that conveys the same information: A `var hasValidCredentials: Bool` property should suffice.

 The purpose of `authenticating` was to signal that the app was trying to authenticate the user.
-We can conveys the same information using a `var isBusy: Bool` property.
+We can convey the same information using a `var isBusy: Bool` property.

 Finally, we want to convert the finite states for success and error: `authenticated` and `failure(LoginError)`.
 We can easily convert them to: `var isAuthenticated: Bool` and `var error: LoginError?`.
 Of course, in order to behave properly, the state management code will need to enforce these properties to be mutually exclusive, since having a successful authentication and an error at the same time would be likely incorrect.